Approaches to Conflict-free Replicated Data Types: Comparison of the approaches

 \topic{State size}

-Operation-based CRDTs can frequently have smaller states, independent of the number replicas, even having non-idempotent operations (e.g., a counter).
+Operation-based CRDTs can frequently have smaller states, independent of the number of replicas, even having non-idempotent operations (e.g., a counter).
 This comes from the power from delegating to a reliable message delivery mechanism.
 Even though the size can be in theory, in the worse case, linear with the number of replicas, in practice that is not an issue.
 E.g., an ORSet with replicas issuing concurrent adds on the same elements could have size temporarily linear with the degree of replication, but in practice that would be unlikely to happen for a substantial proportion of elements in the set at the same time; moreover, subsequent operations would reduce state size, bringing it to an effectively constant small size per element.

 State-based CRDTs assume the worst case of unreliable messaging.
 This leads normally to some state component that grows linearly with the number of replicas.
 That may be very relevant, e.g., for a counter, where having a map from replica ids to integers is much more space than a single integer; or less relevant, e.g., for a large set, implemented as a causal CRDT with a DotMap, where the cost of the causal context pales in comparison with the large number of elements in the set and where the meta-data cost per set element (a set of dots, frequently a singleton) is small.
 In general, we can say that for small data types (scalar-like, e.g., counters, or small container-like, e.g., sets), state-based CRDTs have significant overhead (linear with the number of replicas) while for large container-like data types (sets, maps, lists) the overhead for state-based CRDTs becomes less of a problem.

 \topic{Amortizing metadata overhead over many objects}